Animal Husbandry

 Top Cow Breeds - Ongole Cow

 The Ongole cow, also known as the Nellore breed, is a native of the Ongole taluk of Guntur district in Andhra Pradesh.
 The Ongole cow is popular for agricultural and dairy activities because of its strength, endurance, and adaptability to tropical climates.
-During the lactation period, the average milk yield is 1000 kg.
 This is a large muscular breed with a distinctive hump and are typically white or light grey.

 Krishna Valley Cow